pravarkumar/The-final-act-/Motivation.md

 that we ear th eking we need to cook so hard thats its unbearable and we have to be noticed then.

+We will never stop if we so scared of studying so hard during exams and then also for eing short of our targets just dont let such a sitsuation arise win every day then then days before the actual exams wont atter we will win no matter what.

+We are winning right now and getting that 10 CPI no matter what this is it its now or never we will win this .